 It's hard to go wrong with a classic BLT made from fresh summer tomatoes and crunchy lettuce.
 Smear toast with mayonnaise, add the bacon (or vegetarian-friendly fake bacon) of your choice, thick slices of tomato, and a few leaves of fresh lettuce and serve with potato chips for an easy, quick, and comforting dish.
 For informal gatherings, consider making BLT sliders on mini buns.

 Veggie-loaded French bread pizzas can be ready faster than Domino's.
-Substitute any vegetables handy or some family favorites for the suggested ingredients in a recipe from About.com's food section.
+Substitute any vegetables handy or some family favorites for the suggested ingredients in a recipe from The Spruce.
 Even stale bread works well for this dish, which makes it a go-to when looking to reduce waste and save money as well as time.

 This fancier French cousin of the grilled cheese sandwich is loaded with ham and topped with a fried egg, adding flavor and filling protein to the dish.
 In true French cuisine fashion, a croque-madame is a bit more labor intensive than an American grilled cheese sandwich, but instructions from the Food Network are not particularly difficult or time-consuming, and the results are impressive and worth the bit of effort.

 Couscous is a busy cook's best friend.
 It cooks in 10 minutes or less, costs very little, and takes on a variety of flavors easily.
 Create a one-dish meal out of this pantry staple by mixing in Moroccan spices, dried fruits, and nuts.
 A recipe from cookbook author Cynthia Presser uses broth instead of water to cook the couscous, adding even more flavor.

 PANZANELLA WITH CHICKPEAS